vrontier/MoVA/README.md

 In order to access the different levels of the building, an elevator has been implemented.

 ## Prerequisites
-The code requires to have decentraland utils installed.
+The code requires to have Decentraland utils installed.
 To do so, you need to run the following command in your source code folder:
 ```typescript
 npm install decentraland-ecs-utils
 ```